 One thing is crystal clear — once installed, the responsibility for disposing of satellite TV dishes lies with the subscriber (or owner).
 So what’s a subscriber to do?

 Tips To Get You Started

 Here at Earth911, we want to ensure that your satellite TV dish is properly handled at the end of its life.
 Unfortunately, DirectTV, Dish TV, and DirectTV-parent AT&T frequently direct customers to Earth911 for recycling services, claiming we will come and remove the dish and receiver.
 That is not the case.
 If you are looking to recycle your satellite TV dish, here are some tips to get you started.

 - First, contact your specific service provider to inquire about their recycling program.
-Today, DirectTV provides a recycling program through a partnership with Goodwill’s GoodElectronics program, DishTV’s recycling program works with Best Buy, where you can drop off receivers, and offers mail-in services with United Parcel Service (Dish pays for shipping).
+Today, DirectTV provides a recycling program through a partnership with Goodwill’s GoodElectronics program that follows the R2 electronics recycling standard, DishTV’s recycling program works with Best Buy, where you can drop off receivers, and offers mail-in services with United Parcel Service (Dish pays for shipping).
 DishTV’s program is not well-reviewed by customers.

 - When removing the satellite dish from your roof, we recommend searching for a satellite removal service in your area.
 If you are unable to find one, you can try reaching out to a local roofing company to see if they will provide this service.